 Primary responsibilities include:

-- Edit daily and weekly news converge, including briefs, profiles, newsletters, features, social media packages, and more.
+- Edit daily and weekly news coverage, including briefs, profiles, newsletters, features, social media packages, and more.

 - Execute substantive edits that account for sourcing, balance, news value, insight, and equity.